D-SNP Learning Series: Positioning Your Plan for Success

 New Resource: Issue Brief

-The LHPC Institute is pleased to announce the release of its new issue brief, Advancing Integrated Care for Dual Eligible Californians: Insights from California’s Local Health Plans
+The LHPC Institute is pleased to announce the release of its new issue brief, Advancing Integrated Care for Dual Eligible Californians: Insights from California’s Local Health Plans.

-A culmination of the two-year LHPC Institute D-SNP Learning Collaborative, the brief summarizes notable learnings from D-SNP implementation, including key operational and policy challenges and shares recommendations for stronger coordination between state and federal agencies, and local health plans and providers, all with the goal of improving care for dual eligible members.
+Collaborative, the brief summarizes notable learnings from D-SNP implementation, including key operational and policy challenges, and shares recommendations for stronger coordination between state and federal agencies, and local health plans and providers, all with the goal of improving care for dual eligible members.

-Past Session 1 Agenda
+Session 2 Agenda

 Session 1: Quality & Stars Performance